RetroDev256/line_editor/README.md

 A range consists of one or two numbers defining where an action will occur.
 The format is NUMBER,NUMBER, where each number can be replaced by $ to signify the end of the file.

 For substitution, the format is similar to ED:
-RANGE s/before_regex/replacement/count.
-The count is optional and can be replaced by $, or omitted to mean all matches on each line in the range.
-There is no space between the range and s.
+`[range]s/regex_pattern/replacement_text/count`.
+The count is optional.
+It can be replaced by $ or omitted to mean all matches on each line in the range.